move-zig/icontact-api/README.md

 $ npm test
 ```

-Testing will require an iContact Pro account.
+Testing will require an iContact or iContact Pro account.
 Provide the credentials in an `.env` file, following the example in `.env.example`.